 The average garden needs a minimum of two inches (or five centimetres) of water per week in a perfect growing situation.
 What’s the best way to know how much water you’ve received that week?
 Invest in a rain-water gauge.
 It’s the easiest method I’ve ever used.

 More is not always better for your plants.
 Studies show that more water usually makes bigger vegetables, but that isn’t always a good thing.
 Water dilutes the natural sugars in several vegetables such as beets, and too much of it can cause fruiting vegetables such as tomatoes to split open.

-So how do you judge what you need?
+So how do you judge what you need to be successful in the garden?
 Here are the signs you need to watch for:

-- Test the soil at least 1 inch (2.5 cm) below the surface; if it’s dry, it’s time to water
+- Test the soil at least one inch (2.5 cm) below the surface; if it’s dry, it’s time to water

 - If the leaves of the plant look limp and droopy, it’s time to water

 - If the ground or the soil at the top of the pot is cracked, it’s time to water

 If all of this sounds confusing, go with a simple irrigation system or a self-watering vegetable pod.

 Technology has changed the way we deliver water to our plants.
 I love the new solar-powered options that run only when it’s sunny outside.
 I also love the systems that are on timers so you can go away for long periods of time.